-There is no single solution to get to a true single market for capital.
+There is no single solution for creating a true single market for capital.
 Instead, the EU will require a coherent set of measures to address the three pillars that have emerged from the CMU project thus far: better options for savers and investors; more support for businesses and entrepreneurs; and more efficient and effective oversight for market stakeholders.

-CMU has the potential to enhance growth, competitiveness, and strategic autonomy.
+The CMU has the potential to enhance growth, competitiveness and strategic autonomy.
 Well-functioning financial and capital markets are directly relevant to the ECB's mandate - a topic we explore in section 1.6.
-More broadly, CMU can be seen as a general policy to pursue the following objectives:
+More broadly, the CMU can be seen as a general policy for pursuing the following objectives:

 - Financing innovation to foster economic growth and competitiveness.
-By expanding financing options, CMU can support a more dynamic industrial landscape, driving productivity and economic growth. - Financing the twin transition.
-A broader range of funding sources will accelerate investments in sustainability and digitalization. - Shoring up pension savings.
-With aging populations, CMU can enhance retirement planning and financial security for citizens. - Promoting private risk sharing.
-Strengthening equity markets and alternatives to bank loans will improve economic resilience and crossborder investment, reinforcing financial stability. - Fostering convergence and inclusion.
-CMU can help citizens in all Member States and from all levels of society access financial products that meet their needs.
-Better capital allocation will help with economic convergence throughout the EU.
+By expanding the financing options that are available, the CMU can support a more dynamic industrial landscape, therefore driving productivity and economic growth. - Financing the twin transition.
+A broader range of funding sources will accelerate investments in sustainability and the digital transition. - Shoring up pension savings.
+To address the needs of an aging population, the CMU can enhance retirement planning and financial security for citizens. - Promoting private risk sharing.
+Strengthening equity markets and providing alternatives to bank loans will improve economic resilience and cross-border investment, thus reinforcing financial stability. - Fostering convergence and inclusion.
+The CMU can help citizens in all Member States and from all levels of society to access financial products that meet their needs.
+Better capital allocation will help promote economic convergence throughout the EU.

-Achieving these objectives requires targeted tools and concrete policy proposals to advance the CMU debate in the relevant EU fora.
-This paper maps out 5 proposals that seek to address the priorities outlined above: a new savings and investment product; measures to support the integration and digitalisation of the trading and post-trading ecosystem; an active and sustainable market for securitisation; more opportunities for equity and venture capital; and steps towards a more integrated supervisory ecosystem.
+Targeted tools and concrete policy proposals to advance the CMU debate in the relevant EU fora are needed to achieve these objectives.
+This paper maps out five proposals that seek to address the priorities outlined above: a new savings and investment product; measures to support the integration and digitalisation of the trading and post-trading ecosystem; an active and sustainable securitisation market; increasing opportunities for equity and venture capital financing; and improvements towards a more integrated supervisory ecosystem.